The Life-Empowering Benefits of Turning Your Brain Off

 Do you really even need a brain?
 (Sorry, just kidding.
 I could not resist.
 LOL).

-Research shows how to work meditation, long walks, and mental breaks increase productivity.
+Research shows that working meditation, long walks, and mental breaks increase productivity.

-Even daydreaming is used as a form of relaxation for the brain.
+Even daydreaming is used as a form of mental relaxation.
 The same chemical and physiological processes that occur when we sleep to restore and rejuvenate the brain can be intentionally triggered instantly many times a day to supercharge your brain.

-Sleep is the ultimate form of a shutdown to replenish the brain but other forms can produce similar if not better results essential to achieve the highest levels of performance and forming the stable memories the brain uses for housekeeping during downtime.
+Sleep is the ultimate form of a shutdown to replenish the brain.
+Still, other forms can produce similar, if not better, results essential to achieving the highest levels of performance and forming the stable memories the brain uses for housekeeping during downtime.

 Any downtime that causes the mind to wander will whisk us from that moment in time.
 This helps us store and playback information so we can learn from the past and plan for future decisions.

-We should be careful as a Scientific America article speaks to downtime and highlights Marcus Raichle of Washington University in Saint Louis and his colleague’s work demonstrating the human brain to be a glutton for all available resources.
+We should be cautious, as a Scientific American article discusses downtime and highlights the work of Marcus Raichle of Washington University in St. Louis and his colleagues, demonstrating that the human brain is a glutton for all available resources.

-Believe it or not, the brain DEMANDS 20 percent of all the energy the human body produces at all times, and only DEMANDS 5 to 10 percent more energy when under heavy load, peak performance, solving complex problems, or intensive reading.
+Believe it or not, the brain demands 20 percent of all the energy the human body produces at all times, and only 5 to 10 percent more energy when under heavy load, performing at peak, solving complex problems, or engaging in intensive reading.

 Wow!
-The brain is truly a glutton and demands 20% of all available energy at its mostly dormant.
+The brain is truly a glutton and demands 20% of all available energy, but it’s mostly dormant.
 That’s just greedy.
 LOL.

-The brain demands this energy and is able to perform its amazing daily functions because tasks are allocated to dedicated sections of the brain to share the loads.
+The brain demands this energy and can perform its amazing daily functions because tasks are allocated to dedicated sections of the brain to share the load.

 Raichle found that different scattered regions of the brain consistently became more or less active depending on the request.
-It seems the brain worked just as hard responding to requests whether they were simple or more difficult.
+It appears that the brain worked just as hard responding to requests, whether they were simple or more complex.

 The brain just handled those requests in different regions to lighten the overall load.

-The research found different regions of the brain consistently became more active when that person was at rest and less active when that same person focused on a mental challenge.
+The research found that different regions of the brain consistently became more active when the person was at rest and less active when they focused on a mental challenge.

-Ironically there are sections of the brain that fire up, come to life and synchronize when people are daydreaming or at wakeful rest.
+Ironically, there are sections of the brain that fire up, come to life, and synchronize when people are daydreaming or in a state of wakeful rest.
 The complex circuits of brain activity have come to be known as the default mode network (DMN).

 The DMN is one of many different resting-state networks the brain can access.
 In the past few years, researchers have found networks for vision, hearing, movement, attention, and memory.

-This suggests the brain is equipped to take advantage of every momentary lapse in attention to allow the resting state networks to take over.
+This suggests that the brain is equipped to take advantage of every momentary lapse in attention, allowing the resting state networks to take over.

 The brain can fire up the DMN instantly when circuits used to consciously direct attention go dormant for even a fraction of a second.
-When we close our eyes or even when we blink this study shows the transaction can happen.
+When we close our eyes or even blink, this study shows that the transaction can occur.

-Researchers are not sure what happens at this time but one could imagine it to be a form of rest, memory consolidation for continuous maintenance, storage, and learning.
+Researchers are unsure of what happens at this time, but one could imagine it to be a form of rest, facilitating memory consolidation for continuous maintenance, storage, and learning.

-When you change your environment (Places, people, food . . .) your brain is forced to make use of other regions that may have been less active and the rest of other regions that may have been more active.
+When you change your environment (Places, people, food, etc.), your brain is forced to utilize other regions that may have been less active and the rest of the areas that may have been more active.

 Similar to the daydreaming effect mentioned earlier.

-Unfortunately, research shows these benefits begin to fade in about 2 to 4 weeks of returning to your normal routine.
-We all would benefit from many short vacations spread out throughout the year.
+Unfortunately, research shows these benefits begin to fade in about 2 to 4 weeks of returning to your routine.
+We would all benefit from taking many short vacations spread out throughout the year.

 Learn To Turn Your Brain Off and Enjoy The Benefits

-Just sit back, relax and allow the beauty that is your brain to enhance and supercharge your life.
+Just sit back, relax, and let the beauty of your brain enhance and supercharge your life.

 Mary Helen Immordino-Yang of the University of Southern California and her co-authors argue that the brain never sleeps.
 Downtime is when the brain is anything but idle.

-Downtime is an opportunity for the brain to regroup and take stock of recent events.
+Downtime is an opportunity for the brain to regroup and assess recent events.

-The brain is hard at work reevaluating, understanding, and rewriting the day’s events to find solutions to help create a better you.
+The brain is complex at work, reevaluating, understanding, and rewriting the day’s events to find solutions to help create a better you.

-You have experienced this on a conscious level on a regular basis.
-Whenever you playback conversations and events in your head experiment with other possible outcomes.
+You have experienced this on a conscious level regularly.
+Whenever you replay conversations and events in your head, experiment with other possible outcomes.

-The times when you daydream and say “I should have said this” or “I should have done that” happen when your brain is doing its normal housekeeping during downtime.
+The times when you daydream and say, “I should have said this” or “I should have done that” happen when your brain is doing its regular housekeeping during downtime.

-We craft hypothetical situations and role-play to better react to similar situations if they should arise.
+We craft hypothetical situations and engage in role-playing to better prepare for similar situations that may arise.

-We replay memories back into our minds practicing for different responses and outcomes, then work through pain points in our lives to prepare for the next time we encounter them.
+We replay memories in our minds, practicing different responses and outcomes, and then work through pain points in our lives to prepare for the next time we encounter them.

 There are times we even fantasize about situations like firing your boss or asking your favorite celebrity out on a date.
-This is the housekeeping that is done by the brain when we believe we are at rest.
+This is the housekeeping that the brain performs when we believe we are at rest.

 These are moments of introspection and are some of the ways we form a sense of self, which is essentially our story, the sense of identity we continually tell ourselves we are.